 The Transfiguration of the Lord

-The Transfiguration of the Lord commemorates an event in the life of Jesus as recorded by the Synoptic gospels of Matthew, Mark and Luke.
-It is not recorded in John’s gospel.
+Note: The Transfiguration of the Lord commemorates an event in the life of Jesus as recorded by the Synoptic Gospels of Matthew, Mark and Luke.
+It is not recorded in John’s Gospel.
 It is also referred to in the Second Letter of Peter, which is used as an alternate weekday reading or as the Second Reading on a Sunday.
 One each of the three Gospel versions is read according to the Liturgical cycle of Years A, B, and C. The three versions are very similar, so this single reflection is given to cover all three years.

-In all three Synoptic gospels the story of the Transfiguration occurs in the same context, and that context is significant.
+In all three Synoptic Gospels the story of the Transfiguration occurs in the same context, and that context is significant.
 Today’s verses are in the middle of the Gospel account and things have been building up to a climax.
-As the disciples spend more time with Jesus, as they hear what he is saying and see what he is doing, they must have been asking, “Who is this Rabbi to whom we have attached ourselves; who is this Jesus?”
+A previous reading describes how, as the disciples spend more time with Jesus, as they hear what he is saying and see what he is doing, they must have been asking, “Who is this Rabbi to whom we have attached ourselves; who is this Jesus?”
 Strangely, the answer comes from their own mouths.

 One day, when Jesus was with them, he asked them: